tomMoulard/configLoader/README.md

 Option:
 	-c,--config	Promt user to enter configuration variables -d,--debug	Activate debug mode
-	-h,--help	Show this help
+	-g,--gui	Use GUI to help with the configuration (implies --config) -h,--help	Show this help
 	-v,--verbose	Activate verbose mode
 ```

+Note that for the `--gui`, you need to have installed `whiptail`.

 ## Demo
 If you want to try those configuration, there is a `demo` recipe in the `Makefile`.